Plasma-Engine/plasma-engine-org/docs/devops/runbooks/autopilot.md

 - **Repeated dispatch comments** – The orchestrator only posts when labels change.
 If comments appear on every run, ensure external tooling is not clearing the `agent:*` labels between cycles.
+- **Local execution fails with `404`** – The default GitHub CLI token only has access to repositories owned by the authenticated user.
+Export a PAT or fine- grained token with read/write access to `Plasma-Engine/plasma-engine-org` before running `python3.11 -m scripts.automation.autopilot_orchestrator`.